Shower Gel or Soap? Know the difference.

 Liquid soap is made similarly, but with potassium hydroxide instead of sodium hydroxide.
 Even though “lye” or “sodium hydroxide” might sound scary, don’t worry.
 During the curing process, the sodium hydroxide and water evaporate out of the product, leaving behind just awesome soap.

 So, Should You Use Soap or Shower Gel?

 Bar soap is great for removing dirt, debris, and oil from the skin, and it’s easy to apply, either alone or with a washcloth.
 If you’re an athlete or have a tendency to sweat a lot, bar soap is ideal.
 We love Baene Luxury Bathing Soap.
-A promising bath soap that is free from animal fat and synthetic fragrance, enriched with nourishing Shea butter, Almond oil and relaxing yet soothing Lavender essential oil.
-This exquisite luxury bathing soap helps in relaxing the muscles and reduce stress, thus makes the bath at ease.
+A promising bath soap that is free from animal fat and synthetic fragrance, enriched with nourishing Shea butter, Almond oil, and relaxing yet soothing Lavender essential oil.
+This exquisite luxury bathing soap helps in relaxing the muscles and reduces stress, thus makes the bath at ease.

 However, if your skin is super delicate, dry, you might want to stick to shower gel.
 Since shower gels are water-based, it’s easier to get those good-for-you moisturizers in them.
 They’re often enriched with extra calming and soothing ingredients.
-We personally recommend Baene Perfumed Shower Gel that is SLS Free, Paraben Free, Cruelty-Free, smells frigging amazing, is super creamy and conditions dry skin.
+We personally recommend Essence Shower Gel that is SLS Free, Paraben Free, Cruelty-Free, smells frigging amazing, is super creamy and conditions dry skin.